 Okay, you’re probably asking yourself “Do I really need a recipe for mashed potatoes?”.
 Well, I’m here to say yes, yes you really do.
 It was recently brought to my attention by my 16 year old that I didn’t have a recipe for Mashed Potatoes.
 If you follow the blog, you might remember him saying the same things about Caramelized Onions.
 Well, I corrected that problem.
 And now I adding Mashed Potatoes.
 Easy, basic food that we all like to indulge in from time to time.

 And now that we’re fully heading into comfort food season, you’re going to want to make these on repeat.
+I’ve made them recently with my Pan Fried Hake.
 I’m thinking they would go great on your Thanksgiving or even Christmas table.
 Oh, and have you seen my Potato & Spinach Gratin?
 Just saying, that one’s a keeper.

 Here’s What You’ll Need For These Fluffy Mashed Potatoes

 REMEMBER, The full recipe and instructions is always found at the end of the post in the recipe card.

 Let’s Make Some Mashed Potatoes

 - Peel, wash and cut potatoes – I prefer my mashed potatoes without the skin.
 Then I cut them up into small 2-inch pieces.
 It’s best to cut them small for even cooking.
 Bigger whole potatoes will not cook as evenly.